bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 2. Describe the different phases of the component lifecycle.

+Mounting Updating Unmounting

+Mounting is the birth of the component, it's initial instance.
+In this phase rendering of some JSX will happen, data will be requested, and only after this first stage is over does that data come back.
+It's arrival causes the component to shift into the updating life stage, where we can do specific actions to track user interaction and submissions.
+When the component is no longer required it will unmount, entering the unmounting stage where we can clean up after our component.

 3. Demonstrate an understanding of class component lifecycle methods.

+Certain events occur at certain times for a component - time is needed to convert the JSX, create and instance of the component, fetch an API, and render content to the screen.
+We can take advantage of these windows to do tasks that relate to the state and functionality of the component.

 4. Define stateful logic.